cirrusidentity/docker-simplesamlphp/README.md

 # Sample Usage

+There are a number of samples in the samples folder. [samples/testshib/README.md](testshib) is a good starting point.

 ## Use Local Config folder

 To run SSP against local files, no nginx proxy and listening on port 443